← Back to Articles

 Gross IncomeIncome TaxHealth InsuranceSocial Insurance=Net Income

-Note: unlike real expenses, recognized expenses are purely a tax deduction — you did not actually spend this money.
+Note: unlike real expenses, recognized expenses are purely a tax deduction — you did not necessary spend this money.
 The full gross income is yours; you only pay tax on a fraction of it.

 Examples — 60% rate (IT freelancers, consultants)